Zantac Lawsuit and Cancer Risk: Everything You Need to Know

 In that case, you need a good lawyer on your side to get the maximum compensation possible.
 We at LaBovick Law Group can help you navigate the legal system and file a claim quickly.
 Our qualified Zantac lawyers, led by attorney Esther LaBovick, are prepared to take on your Zantac claim.
 This will include our investment in the investigation of your individual case and the review of your medical and pharmacy records.
 We will uncover all the details your doctor will not discuss with you.

 Have you been diagnosed with cancer and you believe it’s related to Zantac?
 Then schedule a free consultation with us today.
-We’ll work on your case with a 100% contingency basis; this means we don’t get paid unless you do.
+We’ll work on your case on a 100% contingency basis; this means we don’t get paid unless you do.